v2d27/aws-fcj/ws2/content/_index.md

 weight : 1
 chapter : true
 ---
-## Automating AWS Network Connectivity with Terraform: VPN, Transit Gateway, VPC Peering & Session Manager
+## Automating AWS Network Connectivity with Terraform

 ### Overview
 This workshop focuses on creating a automated AWS network architecture using Terraform to enable secure and efficient connectivity across multiple AWS accounts and regions.